 New technologies, as a general rule, build upon not just current developments, but on the extensive analysis of how related technologies have been evolving over time.
-Thus, if we look at a bank card as a complex piece of technology, which it is, it is interesting to know the history behind it, understand how bank cards evolved over a hundred years, particularly for us, as we at Smart Engines are working on bank cards recognition systems, we are not only constantly looking for ways to improve them.
+Thus, if we look at a bank card as a complex piece of technology, which it is, it is interesting to know the history behind it, understand how bank cards evolved over a hundred years, particularly for us, as we at Smart Engines are working on credit cards scanning systems, we are not only constantly looking for ways to improve them.

 In today’s world, an instant payment performed with a bank card, or its electronic version in the mobile device will hardly surprise anyone.
 However, a bank card as a plastic or metal object continues its development journey independently.
 What might be surprising though is that a bank card was developed way long before the World Wide Web (www), and its embossed design with raised digits aimed at forgery protection and aesthetic reasons, was used to create the first prototype of the technology for the automatic input of personal data.

 How a bank card and jewelry case are related

 The first prototypes of payment cards were developed at the beginning of the 20th century and were made of cardboard; they were not too wear-resistant, but their durability was not a requirement at the time as they were not meant to be inserted into ATMs or other reading devices – only presented when making a purchase in a store, cafe, or a gas station.
 It was still too early to talk about some kind of integration of the card with a banking IT system: the only thing a card was meant to do was to identify its owner and indicate his/her solvency – what loyalty cards are meant for today.